alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 The `protocol` MUST be "UDP" or "UDP_KV".

 A Sender using the "UDP_KV" protocol MUST transmit the `key_version` along with the ciphered content in the `dynamic_key_version` field of the CTR Full Header.
-When using the "UDP" protocol, the `dynamic_key_version` field of the CTR Full Header MUST be set to 0.
+When using the "UDP" protocol, the `dynamic_key_version` field of the CTR Full Header MUST be set to 0 unless the CTR Full Header field is being used for other purposes outside the scope of this specification.
 A Receiver using the "UDP" protocol MUST ignore the `dynamic_key_version` field of the CTR Full Header.
 When using the "UDP_KV" protocol the Receiver MUST monitor it.

 The `mode` parameter MUST be one of "AES-128-CTR", "AES-256-CTR", "ECDH_AES-128-CTR", "ECDH_AES-256-CTR".